Pucallpa: Climate

 The city of Pucallpa has a tropical monsoon climate with warm temperatures all year round, classified as Am according to the Köppen climate classification.
 The average temperature is 26 °C, with peaks that can reach 34 °C on the hottest days.
 In mid-2008, the temperature reached 37 °C. Precipitation occurs between the months of October and December.
 During this period, the temperature drops to approximately 21.5 °C. More than 41.1 °C has been reported, being among the hottest records in the lowland jungle.
 The rainfall reaches 1570 mm.
 In 2009, the maximum rainfall was 12.2 cm (March) and the minimum was 3.44 cm (August).
 In addition, ultraviolet indices can reach 10+.
 Thunderstorms rarely occur in Pucallpa; However, other natural phenomena can occur such as strong winds that can reach 40 km/h and have caused air accidents.
-One of the most recent cases occurred on August 23, 2005, when TANS Peru flight 204 crashed before reaching the terminal.
+One of the most recent cases occurred on August 23, 2005, when TANS Perú Flight 204 crashed before reaching the terminal.
 The accident was caused by a strong storm a few kilometers from the city.
-Another case was in 1971 (LANSA flight 508), where there was only one survivor (Juliane Koepcke).
+Another case was in 1971 (LANSA Flight 508), where there was only one survivor (Juliane Koepcke).